Latest Horseshoe Bar & Grill news and reviews at del.icio.us

-JM ate the bouillabaisse with a lemonade.
+JM ate the grilled cheese sandwich with cheese curds.

-Nichole ate the scallion pancake with a Coke.
+Nichole ate the cheeseburger with Swiss.

-The bill was $50, or $25/person, plus tip.
+The bill was about $40 plus tip.

 Chris and JM gave Horseshoe Bar & Grill a B; Marissa gave Horseshoe Bar & Grill a B-; Nichole gave Horseshoe Bar & Grill a C+ (see our grading rubric).